Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Introduction

 Although the origin of the LRD continuum remains debated, the spectroscopic and morphological evidence motivates an AGN-dominated interpretation for at least a substantial fraction of the population.
 Motivated by the emerging LBD/LRD taxonomy, we consider an orientation-obscuration continuity picture in which LRDs are not a separate class of engines, but rather represent LBD-like BLAGNs viewed through substantial circumnuclear dust and gas.
 In this view, LRDs and LBDs share a common engine, with both classes potentially subject to some host-galaxy reddening, while the V-shaped SED and red rest-optical slope of LRDs arise from additional circumnuclear attenuation and reprocessing along higher-inclination sightlines.
-Such a geometry naturally connects compactness, optical redness, weak variability, and suppressed X-rays to line-of-sight processing, while allowing broad lines to remain visible.
+Such a geometry naturally connects compactness, optical redness, weak variability, and suppressed X-rays to line-of-sight processing, while allowing broad lines to remain visible. {Recent analyses likewise suggest that LBDs and LRDs do not constitute two sharply distinct populations, but instead occupy opposite ends of a continuous sequence in compactness, continuum shape, and broad-line prominence \citep{Billand2026}.}

 A natural physical framework that can supply both strong anisotropy and self-occultation is rapid accretion in the super-Eddington regime.
-Geometrically thick flows with funnel-like structures produce strong inclination-dependent SEDs and self-shadowing, which can reshape the UV-optical continuum and modulate the illumination of the BLR \citep{Wang2014,Lupi2024b,Madau2025}.
-In addition, X-ray emission can be intrinsically weak if a hot corona is efficiently Compton-cooled by the intense soft-photon field in the inner flow, suppressing hard X-rays even before line-of-sight obscuration is considered \citep{Madau2024}.
+Geometrically thick flows with funnel-like structures produce strong inclination-dependent SEDs and self-shadowing, which can reshape the UV-optical continuum and modulate the illumination of the BLR \citep{Wang2014,Lupi2024b,Madau2026}.
+In addition, X-ray emission can be intrinsically weak if a hot corona is efficiently Compton-cooled by the intense soft-photon field in the inner flow, suppressing hard X-rays even before line-of-sight obscuration is considered \citep{Madau2024,Trinca2026}.
 Here, we investigate whether the combination of dense BLR gas, anisotropic emission from super-Eddington accretion, and dust reddening can provide a coherent framework for the defining features of LRDs -- their V-shaped UV-optical continua, extreme Balmer emission (including large H$\alpha$ equivalent widths), weak high-ionization lines, and suppressed variability -- and we assess how LRDs relate to the broader population of JWST-discovered high-redshift BLAGNs, including the putative LBD majority.